Brief History

 specialized cases of generalized

-for Poisson-distributed data.
+linear models for Poisson-distributed data.
 Loglinear analysis is an extension of the

 two-way contingency table where the conditional relationship between two or more discrete,